kesondrakey/flux-tools/paper/paper.md

 # Acknowledgments

-Fluxtools was an independent project developed in my role as Co-Principal Investigator for the AmeriFlux [US-VT1](https://ameriflux.lbl.gov/sites/siteinfo/US-VT1) [@VT1] and [US-VT2](https://ameriflux.lbl.gov/sites/siteinfo/US-VT2) [@VT2] sites to streamline our QA/QC pipeline.
-I thank AmeriFlux for maintaining clear, up-to-date data‐formatting specifications (see [AmeriFlux Data Variables](https://ameriflux.lbl.gov/wp-content/uploads/2015/10/AmeriFlux_DataVariables.pdf)) and I acknowledge the broader R and Shiny communities for their efforts in advancing interactive data‐visualization tools.
+Fluxtools is an independent project developed in my role as Co-Principal Investigator for the AmeriFlux [US-VT1](https://ameriflux.lbl.gov/sites/siteinfo/US-VT1) [@VT1] and [US-VT2](https://ameriflux.lbl.gov/sites/siteinfo/US-VT2) [@VT2] sites to streamline our QA/QC pipeline.
+I thank AmeriFlux for maintaining clear, up-to-date data‐formatting specifications (see [AmeriFlux Data Variables](https://ameriflux.lbl.gov/wp-content/uploads/2015/10/AmeriFlux_DataVariables.pdf)) and I acknowledge the broader *R* and *Shiny* communities for their efforts in advancing interactive data‐visualization tools.

 I am grateful to Dr. Kim Novick (Indiana University), Housen Chu (AmeriFlux), and Benju Baniya (Texas A&M University) for their